-ArcGIS Data Store allows you to set up primary and standby relational data store machines, and primary and standby tile cache machines.
-Your hosted feature layer data is replicated from the primary machines to the standby machines, so if a primary machine crashes, the standby machine can take its place with minimum downtime.
+ArcGIS Data Store allows you to set up primary and standby relational data store machines.
+Your hosted feature layer data is replicated from the primary machine to the standby machine, so if the primary machine crashes, the standby machine can take its place with minimum downtime.

 You can configure multiple spatiotemporal big data stores to balance data loads over multiple machines and ensure availability of spatiotemporal data in the event of a machine failure.

-- Perform analysis in Map Viewer.
+- Perform analysis in Map Viewer Classic (formerly Map Viewer) .

-- Add files directly to Map Viewer.
+- Add files directly to Map Viewer Classic (formerly Map Viewer).

 - Take advantage of additional Esri apps.